 The chicken crust needed more seasoning, the meat came off as dry and dull, and the only flavor from the mashed potatoes came from the pepper shaker.
 I can’t complain about the portion size, but what good is it having a big plate of bland food?

 Perhaps my hopes were set too high after getting my biscuit appetizers.
 These were absolutely perfect, and complemented by Knott’s signature boysenberry jam.
-Those alone make me willing to give the restaurant another try, though next time, I’ll choose a different entree.

 The final verdict